 If you are fascinated by beautiful scenery, nature and birds, then the shallow lake Magadi will not disappoint.
 This paradise attracts wading birds like pelicans and flamingos in the thousands.
 Lake Magadi is one of the best places for birding in Tanzania.
 Thousands of tourists visit Tanzania specifically to watch flamingos forage for green algae in the alkaline lake.

 This forest is one of the best attractions within the Ngorongoro Crater.
 It contains rare acacia trees that are slim, tall and with yellow colors.
 The distinctive look and ability to attract wildlife is what fascinates tourists.
-The trees thrive here but can also be seen in small numbers when you visit some water bodies in Africa.
+These trees thrive here but are also seen in small numbers when you visit some water bodies in Africa.
 The Lerai Fever Tree Forest is the best place to spot black rhinos.
 They are attracted to the vegetation in the forest.
-The acacia trees also attract hyrax, bushbucks, elephants and countless birds.
+More so, The acacia trees also attract hyrax, bushbucks, elephants and countless birds.

 As we noted earlier, the Ngorongoro Crater was once part of the Serengeti and to this day, most tourists choose to visit both wildlife conservation areas for a more complete safari.
-The safari can be extended to include visiting other national parks within the Northern circuit like Tarangire, Manyar Crater
+The safari is possibly extended to include visiting other national parks within the Northern circuit like Tarangire, Manyar Crater

 There are a variety of accommodation facilities available for travelers to the Ngorongoro crater.
 One can choose to stay in a budget, mid-range or luxury lodge.
 Some of the popular lodges include Ngorongoro Crater Lodge, Gibbs Farm, Lemala Ngorongoro Lodge, Lions Paw Camp Ngorongoro, Ngorongoro Crater Lodge, Ngorongoro Serena Lodge, Ngorongoro Sopa Lodge, the Ngorongoro Farm house and the Plantation Lodge.